pc2/HPCC_FPGA/docs/source/LINPACK/implementation/index.rst

   Visualization of the update step.
 Every kernel updates the sub-blocks that are colored grey with the data received in the previous exchange step.

-During the update step, which can be seen in :numref:`kernel_update`_, the kernels do not communicate at all, but use the previously received data to update their block in local memory.
+During the update step, which can be seen in :numref:`kernel_update`, the kernels do not communicate at all, but use the previously received data to update their block in local memory.
 This is done in the granularity of sub-blocks, so the LU, left and top kernel will only need to update a part of the block, depending on the current row.
-Only the inner block will always need to update all sub-blocks.
-This is why this kernel will be the bottleneck in this calculation step.
-All kernels will need to wait for the inner kernel to complete the update until a new exchange phase can start.

 The steps in which the blocks are updated can be seen in :numref:`lu_operations_steps`.
 After the first execution of all four kernels, four blocks of the matrix will be completely updated for the current iteration.